11. Downloading CAM standalone

 % cd CAM

-At this point you will see you have two files: README.md and CODE_OF_CONDUCT.md
+At this point you will see just one file: README.md.

 The README.md file lists the current branches that the CAM repository contains along with some basic information.